 Best Books for Kindergarteners

-Little kids love slime.
-The best part is it’s inexpensive to make.
+Children love to play with slime and dough.
+The best part is these are inexpensive to make.
 Be sure to include a tablecloth from the dollar tree to help keep the mess to a minimum.

-This is a fun way to get a little more time with your kiddo.
-They’ll love diving into the slime.
-Better yet, package up all the ingredients and make it together too.
+If you make it together, this is a fun way to get a little more time with your child, too.

 Origami Kit

-Older kids love origami.
+Older children love origami.
 You can snag a book like this one, or make your own by printing off instructions you found online and cutting paper to the right dimensions.

 To make this gift even better- spend some time creating together.
 You will have so much fun racing paper airplanes or testing your inventions together.